An open letter to the graduating class of 2021

 God promises us nothing, but the here and now.

-We get so comfortable in the present, sometimes we forget that it can all disappear in an instant.
+We tend to get so comfortable in the present, sometimes we forget that it can all disappear in an instant.

-At this time in your life, you may be struggling with choices regarding career, and continuing education, and where and how you should live your life,- all of the things a person would normally be wondering about at your age,-… but amidst the fear and uncertainties created by a global pandemic.
+At this time in your life, I know that you personally may be struggling with choices regarding career, and continuing education, and where and how you should live your life,- all of the things a person would normally be wondering about at your age,-… but in this case, all amidst a background of the fear and uncertainties created by a global pandemic.
 Like everyone else, you have no precedent to look to.
 No guide.
 And you may be asking yourself,- “how will I find my place?,”… “How will I fit my life into this world?”

 You may be feeling as if you just stepped out of a cave, your eyes blinking in the sunlight.
 It’s a strange, new world.

-On top of all of these things, it’s possible that you may be looking around and recognizing that there are some very important issues facing the world.
-These can include things you learned about in class, or perhaps things that you learned about on your own:- things like the slow destruction of our planet, and the impacts of air pollution, and water pollution, and global warming.
+On top of this, it’s possible that you may also be a very special individual who is looking around and recognizing with urgency that there are some very important issues facing the world.
+These may be things that you learned about in class, or these may be things that you learned about reading out on your own:- things like the slow destruction of our planet, and the impacts of air pollution, and water pollution, and global warming.
 And you may be feeling dwarfed by the enormity of it all.

 And wondering,..
 “Is there anyway I can live my life in this world,.. in a way that actually makes a difference?”

-The reason I am writing you today because I want you to know the answer is yes!
+The reason I am writing you today because I want you to know I truly believe the answer is yes.

-But should you choose to take on the challenge,- really take your shot at making this world a better place,- there’s something you should know about.
-Something you should be prepared for, so you’ll recognize it when the time comes.
+But should you choose to take on the challenge,- I mean really take your shot at making this world a better place,- I don’t care whether it’s through science & technology, or politics, or just good old grassroots activism,- there’s something that I want to share with you that I think you should know about.

 Just to give you a little heads up.